-- (a) IELTS (Academic) 6.5 overall with no score lower than 6.0: - (b) TOEFL internet-based test score of 90 with minimum band score for Writing of 20; - (c) A satisfactory result in another approved English language test or English language course. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
-The following awards require IELTS 7.0 with no score lower than 7.0: BEd(Physical Education); BSLP(Hons) First Professional Year; BSPC; BTchLn(EarlyChildhood); BTchLn(Primary); GradDipECTeach; GradDipTchLn(Primary); GradDipTchLn(Secondary). - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - Any person who is qualified to matriculate must, upon first enrolling, agree to a matriculation declaration. - Note: Refer to www.canterbury.ac.nz/privacy/ declaration.shtml for the complete wording of the declaration. - Enrolment in the University or any particular course may be declined or cancelled for any of the following reasons: - (a) the applicant has not attained the age of 16 years before 1 January in the year of enrolment: - (b) the applicant is enrolled for full-time instruction in a secondary school; - (c) the applicant fails to satisfy any requirement or condition specified in an award regulation; - (d) insufficiency of accommodation or of teachers in the course or courses for which the applicant wishes to enrol; - (e) the applicant's academic record is such that: - i. he or she has been declined enrolment at this or another University; - ii. if it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University;
+- Listening 19 and Writing 19; or - (c) A satisfactory result in another approved English language test or English language course.
+For postgraduate entrants, either: - (a) IELTS (Academic) 6.5 overall with no score lower than 6.0: - (b) TOEFL internet-based test score of 90 with minimum band score for Writing of 20; - (c) A satisfactory result in another approved English language test or English language course. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
+The following awards require IELTS 7.0 with no score lower than 5.0: BEd(Physical Education); BSLP(Hons) First Professional Year; BSPC; BTchLn(EarlyChildhood); BTchLn(Primary); GradDipEcTeach; GradDipTchLn(Primary); GradDioTchLn(Secondary). - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - Any person who is qualified to matriculate must, upon first enrolling, agree to a matriculation declaration. - Note: Refer to www.canterbury.ac.nz/privacy/ declaration.shtml for the complete wording of the declaration. - Enrolment in the University or any particular course may be declined or cancelled for any of the following reasons: - (a) the applicant has not attained the age of 16 years before 1 January in the year of enrolment: - (b) the applicant is enrolled for full-time instruction in a secondary school; - (c) the applicant fails to satisfy any requirement or condition specified in an award regulation; - (d) insufficiency of accommodation or of teachers in the course or courses for which the applicant wishes to enrol; - (e) the applicant's academic record is such that: - i. he or she has been declined enrolment at this or another University; - ii. if it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University;